Top 5 Restaurant Learning Management Trends for Deskless Employees

 Make your training content as easy to digest in the shortest increments as possible.
 The Nation’s Restaurant News highlights how learning has become forever changed with the rise of platforms like YouTube.
-Your training videos and instructional content should be direct with little excess, making the training experience brief and memorable.
+Your online training videos and instructional content should be direct with little excess, making the training experience brief and memorable.

 Tracking and Reporting

 Truly enriching staff training now includes aspects of digital tracking and reporting that can easily be shared.
 The National Restaurant Association notes that managers and trainees benefit from digital reminders about training deadlines and can share instant feedback about progress and areas for growth.

 Today’s restaurant training environment is a reflection of the needs and values of the employees.
 A stagnant restaurant LMS platform won't be enough to keep your workforce engaged and continually training.
 You'll need to combine mobile, interactive learning with easy to digest content and quick tools for evaluation and tracking.
 Through this level of thoughtful and relevant training, your restaurant will stand a better chance of retaining the people who keep the operation running smoothly.

 How are you making better business decisions and keeping your workforce engaged?